awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.ListingGroups.md

 ```

 **Example**
 The following sample code lists the parameter group *myRed56* for parameter groups running on Redis engine version 5\.0\.6 onwards\.
-If the parameter group is part of a [Replication Across AWS Regions Using Global Datastores](Redis-Global-Datastore.md), the `IsGlobal` property value returned in the output will be `Yes`\.
+If the parameter group is part of a [Replication across AWS Regions using global datastores](Redis-Global-Datastore.md), the `IsGlobal` property value returned in the output will be `Yes`\.
 For Linux, macOS, or Unix:

 ```